abidema0306/ISS-Logbook/README.md

-# SSD offical will complete later
+# SSD official will complete later